 - In 2007, CI became an Incubator Project of the Fund for the City of New York and a member of the CUNY-wide Black Male Initiative, a program that supports students from underrepresented groups.

 - In 2008, CI opened programming offices at The Fortune Society’s headquarters in Long Island City, Queens.

 - In 2009, Michael Carey, a founding volunteer and former Assistant Director of CI, became Executive Director, facilitating the design of CI’s innovative peer mentoring program.

 - In 2010, CI co-convened the CUNY Reentry Task Force, which built a wider constituency throughout the University and beyond for CUNY-affiliated reentry and youth development programs.
 That same year, CI became a founding member of the New York City Reentry Education Network, a growing coalition of community-based organizations, government agencies, and higher education institutions who have committed to changing the landscape of education in criminal justice and reentry.

-- In 2015, CI became a program of the Institute for Justice and Opportunity at the John Jay College of Criminal Justice, expanding the Institute’s continuum of educational services for students with past criminal legal system involvement.
+- In 2015, CI became a program of the John Jay College Institute for Justice and Opportunity, expanding the Institute’s continuum of educational services for students with past criminal legal system involvement.